vladyslavnUA/makewiki_v2/README.md

 ### Suggestions

 - Create a beautiful user interface for your wiki.
 [Bootstrap 4](https://getbootstrap.com/docs/4.0/components/) is included with this starter pack!
-Bootstrap 4 is included with the project.
 - Customize the project and continue to experiment with the codebase.
 - Make the models more sophisticated.
 - What other features can you dream up?
 What would look good on your portfolio?
 Open up a discussion with your instructor to receive personalized feedback.